Did you know that:

 Access to information and communication technologies is recognized by the United Nations Convention on the Rights of Persons with Disabilities as a fundamental human right.

-In Italy, the tired law of 2004, defines 'peraccessibility means the ability of computer systems, including websites and mobile applications, in the forms and within the limits permitted by technological knowledge, to provide services and provide usable information, without discrimination, even by those who due to disability they need assistive technologies or particular configurations'
+In Italy, the Stanca Law of 2004 defines accessibility as the ability of computer systems, including websites and mobile applications, within the forms and limits allowed by technological knowledge, to deliver services and provide information in an accessible manner, without discrimination, even by those who require assistive technologies or special configurations due to disabilities.

 WCAG 2.1

-To facilitate the task of making their contents accessible to institutions and companies, the consortium W3C(World Wide Web Consortium) in collaboration with individuals and organizations around the world, has developed guidelines with the aim of providing a shared standard for web content accessibility that meets the needs of individuals, organizations and governments at the international.
+To facilitate institutions and companies in making their content accessible, the W3C (World Wide Web Consortium) consortium, in collaboration with individuals and organizations worldwide, has developed guidelines with the aim of providing a shared standard for web content accessibility that meets the needs of individuals, organizations, and governments internationally.

-The guidelines for the accessibility of Web content (Web Content Accessibility Guidelines - WCAG) define technical specifications to make web content more accessible to people with disabilities.
-Accessibility concerns a large variety of disability, including those visual, auditory, physical, vowels, cognitive ,of language, learning and neurological.
-These guidelines make Web content more usable even by older people with changes in skills due to aging and often improve general usability for all users.
+The Web Content Accessibility Guidelines (WCAG) define technical specifications for making web content more accessible to people with disabilities.
+Accessibility addresses a wide variety of disabilities, including visual, auditory, physical, speech, cognitive, language, learning, and neurological disabilities.
+These guidelines also make web content more usable for elderly people experiencing changes in abilities due to aging and often improve overall usability for all users.

 RESPONSIBILITY

-Currently they are obliged to follow the regulations:
+Currently, the following entities are obliged to follow regulations:

-In any case, the Stanca Law provides for the right of the discriminated person to act personally through legal channels.
+In any case, the Stanca Law provides the right of the discriminated subject to take legal action personally.

-In Italy, according to the c.d.
-'Legge Stanca' which transposes the 'European Accessibility Act', as early as 23 September 2020 full compliance with the WCAG 2.1 standards is required for the following categories:
+In Italy, based on the so-called 'Stanca Law' which implements the 'European Accessibility Act', full compliance with WCAG 2.1 standards has been required since September 23, 2020 for the following categories:

 Public administrations